Sustainable Solar Farm Development

 Solar Farm Development-It's What We Do

-RES is a family-owned and operated business based in Pittsboro, NC, about thirty minutes from Raleigh.
+RES is a family-owned and operated business founded in 2013, originally based in Pittsboro, NC, and currently headquartered in Durham, NC.
 We pride ourselves on conducting business in the most straightforward and honest way possible, preferring in-person meetings and handshakes.
 We meet with landowners in-person to answer questions, explain the development process and address concerns to help you feel comfortable with embarking with us on a long-term development journey.

 Transmission projects are interconnected to the large overhead power lines that serve as the grid's "electrical highways."
-Due to the size of these power lines, the projects themselves must be large in their size and scope.
-They require at least 300 acres of land and direct access to an overhead transmission line.
+Due to the size and voltage of these power lines, the projects themselves must also be large in their size and scope.
+They typicaly require at least 300 acres of land and proximate access to an overhead transmission line.
 These projects vary in size depending on location, utility, and line voltage but can be as large as 2,000 acres!
-RES has years of development experience with these projects across the Southeast.
+RES has years of development experience and a track record of success in developing these projects across the Southeast.

 300-2,000 acres used per project